foundata/guidelines/oci-container-image-guide.md

 - Rebuilt and rescanned through automation.

-This guide covers Linux application and service images built from Containerfiles, including intermediate stages that affect the final artifact.
+This guide covers Linux images built from Containerfiles for services, one-shot tasks and OS/integration-test targets.
+It also covers intermediate stages that affect the final artifact.

 It is foundata's release policy for public container images, and it binds its toolset deliberately: ConClear, Buildah, Podman, Skopeo, Hadolint, Trivy,